WebAssembly/bulk-memory-operations/document/core/binary/modules.rst

    bit 1 indicates the presence of an explicit memory index for an active segment.

-   In the current version of WebAssembly, at most one memory may be defined or imported in a single module, so all valid :ref:`active <syntax-active>` data segments have a |DMEM| value of :math:`0`.
+   In the current version of WebAssembly, at most one memory may be defined or imported in a single module, so all valid :ref:`active <syntax-data>` data segments have a |DMEM| value of :math:`0`.